skip to main content

 How many users does it allow?

-When we talk about simultaneous streams, we mean how many users can be watching content on the same account at the same time.
-This isn’t the same thing as the number of devices that can be logged in simultaneously, and a good plan will usually allow three or four.
+When we talk about simultaneous streams, we mean how many users can watch content on the same account at the same time.
+This isn’t the same thing as the number of devices that can be logged in simultaneously, and a good plan will usually allow three or four streams.
 Some services offer budget plans with fewer streams.

-In 2023, Netflix began restricting simultaneous log-ins based on location.
+In 2023, Netflix began restricting simultaneous logins based on location.
 If you live in a different household from the account holder, you’ll have to pay a steep fee or get booted.
-We haven’t seen too many other services follow suit yet, but it’s a big drawback to look out for.
+Other platforms, like Disney+, Hulu, and Max, have begun to follow suit.

 And some services don’t allow for more than one profile at all, which is a bummer if you’re sharing an account with someone else.
-You’ll just have to keep a mental note of which One Piece episode you’re on if you share a Crunchyroll account.
+You’ll just have to keep a mental note of which Severance episode you’re on if you don’t want to deal with Apple TV+’s weird profile system.

 Does it have ads?